secureblue/secureblue.dev/content/articles/KARGS.md

 ## Force disable simultaneous multithreading
 {: #smt}

-- `nosmt=force`: Disables this hardware feature on user request, regardless of whether it is affected by known vulnerabilities
+- `nosmt=force`: Disables this hardware feature on user request, regardless of whether it is affected by known vulnerabilities.
+Note that this [halves the number of CPU cores](/faq#smt).

 ## Unstable kargs
 {: #unstable}